-When you silence a vowel like this, it is important to keep you mouth in the correct position as if you actually were going to produce the vowel sound.
+When you say a word with a silenced a vowel like this, it is important to keep you mouth in the correct position as if you actually were going to produce the vowel sound.

-This is because the “shh” sound that you make when the [i] is silent is actually different from the “shh” sound you make when you silience the [u] sound.
+This is because the “shh” sound that you make when the [i] is silent is actually a little bit different from the “shh” sound you make when you silence the [u] sound.

-Try making these two sounds with the vowel now, and then try making the two “shh” sounds without the vowel and see if you can notice the difference between the two silenced “shh” sounds.
+Try making the two below sounds with the vowel now, and then try making the two “shh” sounds without the vowel and see if you can notice the difference between the two silenced “shh” sounds.

-- [shi] – [shu] – [shi] – [shu]
+- [shi] – [shu] – [shi] – [shu] – [shi] – [shu]